tattler-community/tattler-community/README.rst

 Here's how you can help:

 - ⭐️ star our `repository <https://github.com/tattler-community/tattler-community/>`_ if you like tattler.
 That's our go-to place whenever we feel sad! 😁
-- Post about tattler.
-The more people know about tattler and use it, the more motivate we are in putting time into its development.
+- Post about tattler online.

 And if you're a developer: